-Welcome to the Howth Literary Arts Festival which will be held in the historic Lutyens Library in Howth Castle 5-7 June 2015.
+Welcome to the Howth Midsummer Literary Arts Festival which will be held in the historic Lutyens Library in Howth Castle 5-7 June 2015.
 This event is new to the festival calendar and aims to offer a unique cultural experience in the beautiful grounds of Howth Castle and its environs.
 The programme will offer three distinctive strands; Literary, Cultural Heritage and Children’s Literature.
 “Howth, with its many literary connections and connotations, is an ideal site for a book festival, and I warmly welcome this summer’s inaugural event.”
 John Banville – ¬†Booker Prize Winner 2005

 Tickets will be available from our website: